lennyomg/Spotify-PowerShell/README.md

 ### Refresh authentication token

-Once in a while you must update the existing authentication token.
+Once in a while, you must update the existing authentication token.
 Put `Update-SpotifyAccessToken` at the top of your script or call this command if you are getting the "401 token expired" error.

 ### Examples